Artist & Zoologist

 HRH Prince Philip unveiling Anthony’s statue of the Young Darwin for Christ’s College, Cambridge University

-Photographing Black-browed Albatrosses in the Falkland Islands on assignment for BBC Wildlife Magazine.
+On assignment in the Falkland Islands for BBC Wildlife Magazine.

 Anthony gains the inspiration for his work through firsthand experiences of the world, its people and its wildlife.
-Travel is a crucial part of his work; he has travelled widely across all seven continents and all of the world’s oceans, from the Geographic North Pole to below the Antarctic Circle, and more than 100 countries in between.
+Travel is a crucial part of his work; he has travelled from the Geographic North Pole to below the Antarctic Circle, and more than 110 countries in between.
 In 2009-10 he sailed around the world aboard the beautiful three-masted tall ship, Stad Amsterdam.
 This eight-month voyage was undertaken for a television documentary retracing Darwin’s Voyage of the Beagle, and as a television presenter for this series, Anthony visited many remarkable places.
-He continues to spend several months each year visiting remote places, observing and photographing wild animals, and gathering the experiences and inspiration for creating his artworks in his studio in the Netherlands.
+He continues to spend several months each year visiting remote places, observing and photographing wild animals, and gathering the experiences and inspiration for creating his artworks.

 Sculpting At Sea

-Anthony has a website and blog for the ‘Sculpting At Sea’ projects that he undertakes on board cruises around the world.
+Anthony undertakes unique ‘Sculpting At Sea’ projects on board cruises around the world.
 He will gather inspiration and reference materials during a voyage, and then create an original sculpture on board the ship which is then moulded and cast in bronze once Anthony is back on shore.
-This way, guests on the cruise have the unique opportunity to witness the creation of a sculpture from its inception, and follow the whole creative process online.
-Please visit the Sculpting At Sea Website to learn more.
+Guests on the cruise have the special opportunity to witness the creation of a sculpture from its inception, and follow the whole creative process online.

 Public Speaking

 Anthony has been presenting and lecturing on the subject of art and sculpture for more than a decade, both as a television presenter and as a guest speaker for public and private events.
-Please visit his Lecturing Website to learn more.
+Visit his Lecturing Website to learn more.

 ‘Anthony is one of the most engaging lecturers we have had the pleasure to spend time with.
 As well as being a highly talented bronze sculptor, Anthony has the ability to make his lectures fun, insightful and personal as well as imparting a great deal of knowledge.
 I highly recommend him as both a presenter and a dinner companion!’